Ville0/Data-Science/Activity.md

 ![2](https://user-images.githubusercontent.com/57193804/115974012-08a84680-a573-11eb-898b-8096b478a67b.jpg)

-**3. Notice as you continue typing a list of suggestion appears**

-You will see there are suggestions are coming each time you tyep any single word in the searchbox
+**3. You will see there are suggestions are coming each time you tyep any single word in the searchbox**

+**4. What do you observe in the list of suggestion?
+Are there any patterns ?**
+**Are there any patterns ?**

+Yes there is a pattern you will notice that each time you search in Google will update the suggestions try this in another system or incognito mode you will find the difference